 Expansion to Antalya-AYT

 In 2010, BoraJet expanded southwards to Antalya-AYT, using many of its remaining Boeing 717s and other T-tail aircraft to upgrade that airport to focus city status.
-Following the same recipe used for success at İzmir-ADB, Antalya-AYT was connected to several European cities with significant Turkish expat populations and holidaymakers looking to come to Antalya to vacation there.
-This move proved highly remunerative, and soon additional domestic routes and flights to Dubai-DXB, Abu Dhabi-AUH, Medina-MED and Sharm El Sheikh-SSH helped to expand the company’s route network from there.
+Following the same recipe used for success at İzmir-ADB, Antalya-AYT was connected to several European cities with significant Turkish expat populations and holidaymakers looking to vacation in Antalya.
+This move proved highly remunerative, and soon additional domestic routes and as well as flights connecting Antalya-AYT «» Dubai-DXB, Antalya-AYT «» Abu Dhabi-AUH, Antalya-AYT «» Medina-MED and Antalya-AYT «» Sharm El Sheikh-SSH helped to expand the company’s route network deeper into the Persian Gulf region.

 Istanbul Regional Expansion Efforts

-By the early 2010s, would-be customers living in the populous Istanbul region began reaching out to BoraJet, looking to bring more of its low-cost carrier (LCC) flights to one of their own airports.
-Mr Yılmaz and his senior staff had been thinking about setting up a company base at Istanbul-SAW airport ever since that airport opened in 2001.
+By the early 2010s, would-be customers living in the populous Istanbul region began to reach to BoraJet, looking to bring more of its low-cost carrier (LCC) routes to their market.
+As it happened, Mr Yılmaz and his senior staff had been thinking about setting up a company base at the Istanbul-SAW airport ever since that airport opened in 2001.

-After 3 years of bitter legal fights within the country’s various Civil Courts of First Instance, in 2016 the Court of Cassation, Türkiye’s Supreme Court of Appeals, finally stepped in at the request of the President of Türkiye to resolve the dispute once and for all.
+For 3 years the airlines fought bitterly amongst themselves within the country’s various Civil Courts of First Instance.
+Then in 2016 the President of Türkiye asked Türkiye’s Supreme Court of Appeals, the Court of Cassation, to step in to resolve the matter once and for all.

-After further litigation, in 2022 the Turkish government released BoraJet from route limitations at both Istanbul airports, after which BoraJet began to offer a mixture of international and domestic flights from both airports.
+After some further litigation, in 2022 the Turkish government lifted the route restrictions against BoraJet at both Istanbul airports, after which BoraJet began to offer a mixture of international and domestic flights from both airfields.

 Recent Fleet Management

-Mr Yılmaz also ordered 3 Aria S102 supersonic jets, which should begin arriving in 2024.
-The S102s will to used to open new routes to the US, Canada, and perhaps even Singapore.
+In 2020, Mr Yılmaz also leased three new Aria S102 Supersonic jets, which were set to begin deliveries in 2024.
+The new S102s will be used to open new routes to cities in the US, Canada, and Singapore-SIN.

 Covid 19 Response